 Accepted papers will be included in the proceedings only if the full conference registration fee has been paid in time.
 The deadline for this payment is May 17, 2025.
-Details will be published in the Second Announcement.

 The IPC will group three Oral Communications according to the distinctive themes in order to provide the opportunity for a common discussion period at the end of each OC session.